Tag Archives: Josh Brolin

 Deadpool 2 (2018), Ryan Reynolds

-Having been introduced to Deadpool’s story in the 2016 movie, in this David Leitch directed sequel, our favourite wisecracking, foul-mouthed mutant is battling new personal demons, whilst also trying to protect a young boy with untamed super natural abilities.
+Having been introduced to Deadpool’s story in the 2016 movie, in this David Leitch-directed sequel, our favourite wisecracking, foul-mouthed mutant is battling new personal demons, while also trying to protect a young boy with untamed supernatural abilities.

 Starring Ryan Reynolds, Josh Brolin, Zazie Beetz, Morena Baccarin and Julian Dennison, Deadpool 2 is very much a fun action movie worth seeing.

-So… watch it because you loved the first movie and this one is unlikely to disappoint.
+So, watch it because you loved the first movie.
+As such, this one is unlikely to disappoint.

 G